sjmf/kvm-serial/README.md

 [![Home-made serial KVM module](https://wp.finnigan.dev/wp-content/uploads/2023/11/mini-uart.jpg)](https://wp.finnigan.dev/?p=682)

-This python module can transmit keyboard and mouse input over a UART serial connection to a second device, using a CH9329 module.
+This python module can transmit keyboard and mouse input over a UART serial connection to a second device, using a CH9329 module or cable.
 You can find these from vendors on eBay and AliExpress for next to nothing.
 However, there is very little software support available for these modules, and protocol documentation is sparse.

-This Python module includes several methods to capture keyboard scan codes from a keyboard attached to the local computer where the script is running, and send them via Serial UART to the device which the USB HID keyboard is listening on.
+This Python module can capture keyboard scan codes from a keyboard attached to the local computer where the script is running, and send them via Serial UART to the device which the CH9329 USB HID keyboard is listening on.
 For most purposes, the default mode will suffice.

-The `kvm_serial` package provides options for running a GUI for basic usage, or as a script providing many flexible options.
+The `kvm_serial` package provides options for running the GUI, or as a script providing flexible options.

 ## GUI Usage